Skip to main content

 📐 Design and architecture

-The multiple renovations over the years have gradually eroded Coleman’s design of Maxwell’s House, which was specifically Neo-Palladian; the present-day Old Parliament House is more Neoclassical in style with triangular pediments (the upper part of the front of a building) and Corinthian pilasters (rectangular columns) incorporated into the monument’s façade.
+Over the years, successive renovations have altered Coleman’s original Neo-Palladian design of Maxwell’s House, resulting in a structure that is now predominantly Neoclassical in style.
+The building features triangular pediments (the upper part of the front of a building) and Corinthian pilasters (rectangular columns) on its façade.

 IMAGES: THE ARTS HOUSE

-Inside the Old Parliamentary Chamber, where parliamentary sessions were previously held, the high coffered ceiling adds an air of dignity to the space.
-Tuscan pilasters line the chamber’s walls, while dentils (one of a number of small, rectangular blocks resembling teeth) adorn the cornices (an ornamental moulding around the wall of a room just below the ceiling).
-The old seats of the parliamentary chamber have also been retained; a castle motif from the coat of arms used during the time Singapore was a Crown Colony can still be seen on some seats.
+Within the Old Parliamentary Chamber, where parliamentary sessions once took place, a high coffered ceiling lends an air of grandeur.
+The walls are lined with Tuscan pilasters, while dentil (one of a number of small, rectangular blocks resembling teeth) mouldings embellish the cornices (an ornamental moulding around the wall of a room just below the ceiling).

-Today, the Chamber accommodates up to 200 people and is used for recitals, performances, conferences, fashion shows, and even weddings.
+Today, the Chamber can accommodate up to 200 guests and serves as a venue for a variety of events, including recitals, performances, conferences, fashion shows, and even weddings.

 🕖 Opening hours